-Martin went to Lawrence Technological University to get a business degree, taking a full load of classes and working a full-time job.
-Most nights she only got 4 hours sleep.
+Safana went to Lawrence Technological University to get a business degree, taking a full load of classes and working a full-time job.
+Most nights she only got four hours sleep.
 The rest of the day she was working and studying.
 She would start her day at 5 a.m. and study past midnight.

-Armed with a degree, Martin was certain job offers would come streaming in.
-However, nothing was going to come easy for her.
-She took jobs selling jewelry, working at an orthodontist practice, and even cleaning houses.
+Armed with a degree, Safana was certain job offers would come streaming in, but that was not the case.
+She took jobs selling jewelry, working at an orthodontist practice, and cleaning houses.

-Meanwhile, her uncle had bought a Detroit-area Ford dealership and offered Martin a job in accounts payable.
+Her uncle owned a Detroit-area Ford dealership and offered Safana a job in accounts payable.
 When she walked into that showroom, with the new 1987 model year Fords on display, she saw what she wanted.

 They married a year later, in 1988, the same year Safana joined Weldaloy Specialty Forgings.

-Now, 31 years later, Martin has made her colleagues at Weldaloy her extended family.
-You get the sense that Martin is extremely grateful — for the freedoms she enjoys in the United States, for her job and for her customers.
+Safana has made her colleagues at Weldaloy her extended family.
+Safana is extremely grateful — for the freedoms she enjoys in the United States, for her job and for her customers.

-“We were in Mobile, Alabama recently and met a customer and he said, ‘I’ve known Safana for like 30 years.
+On a recent trip to Mobile, Alabama, a customer said “I’ve known Safana for like 30 years.
 We’ve worked together, we’ve never met though.
-She will remember things about my family and ask me questions about my kids’.
-He was just blown away.
-He said, ‘Does she have a cheat sheet?’
-I said, ’I don’t think she has a cheat sheet.
-She just remembers because she cares’.”
+She will remember things about my family and ask me questions about my kids.”
+He is blown away by the way Safana handles his account.

-Where does that drive to take care of customers’ needs come from?
+Where does Safana’s drive to take care of customers’ needs come from?

-Martin was the first one at Weldaloy to take a call from Space X, when they inquired about putting in a bid on fuel nozzles for a rocket.
-The company has maintained that relationship for more than a decade.
+Safana was the first one at Weldaloy to take a call from Space X, when they inquired about putting in a bid on fuel nozzles for a rocket.
+The company grew that relationship ever since.

-She was at a customer supplier day recently when a representative of a competitor approached her. “‘It’s you, you’re the one who makes me lose all the orders,” the competitor said to Martin.
+Once, she was at a customer supplier day when a representative of a competitor approached her. “‘It’s you — you’re the one — who makes me lose all the orders,” the competitor said to Safana.
 “It’s not my prices.
 It’s you’.
 Because the customer doesn’t want to change … my customer said ‘You tell me when you are going to retire, because I will retire too.
 I just can’t deal with anybody else.’”

-When pressed as to what motivates her to care so much about her customers, to treat everyone with dignity and respect, while being humble, Martin got emotional.
+When pressed as to what motivates her to care so much about her customers, to treat everyone with dignity and respect, while being humble, Safana got emotional.

-“I am blessed to be here,” Martin said.
+“I am blessed to be here,” Safana said.
 “I take ownership of the company.
 I love this place.
 I’m not here to collect a paycheck.
 I’m here to make Weldaloy a better place.
 They’re good people.
 And the owner, Rick Warren.
-I give them my heart.”
+I give him my heart.”

 To those who know Safana Martin, that answer is consistent with her character.
 Even customers who only talk to her on the phone know she cares intensely.
 To Ruppenthal, that’s a competitive advantage for Weldaloy.